Series: Shining Time Station

-- Cousin Oliver: Schemer's nephew Schemee, added sometime later in the show.
+- Cousin Oliver: Schemer's nephew Schemee, added in Season 2.

 - Easy Amnesia: Stacy once lost her memory after sniffing some flowers that Mr. Conductor had sprinkled with a potion that was supposed to make bees forget they had to take nectar from the plants.
 Her nephew and Mr. Conductor jogged her memory, and she made a full recovery after taking a nap.